SeanLee97/AnglE/docs/notes/quickstart.rst

 🚀 Quick Start
 ================================

-A few steps steps to get started with AnglE:
+A few steps to get started with AnglE:

 ⬇️ Installation